Boccca2014/CodeGra.de/docs/user/management.rst

     is connected, however managing roles and permissions is still done in CodeGrade.

-The second tab, *Permissions*, shows an overview of all roles and their specific permissions.
+The third tab, *Permissions*, shows an overview of all roles and their specific permissions.
 Existing roles can be altered and completely new roles can be added via the dialog on the bottom of the page.
 More information about the specific course permissions can be found in the :ref:`permissions chapter <permissions-chapter>`.

-The third tab, *Groups*, shows all group sets of the course.
+The fourth tab, *Groups*, shows all group sets of the course.
 Here you create, delete and can edit the minimum and maximum size of group sets.
 Group sets are a key concept for group assignments in CodeGrade, more information about them can be found in the :ref:`groups chapter <groups-chapter>`.

-The fourth tab, *Snippets*, shows all course-wide snippets in this course.
+The fifth tab, *Snippets*, shows all course-wide snippets in this course.
 These course snippets can be set up by the teacher and can be used by all graders grading in the course.
 These snippets are always in addition to the graders' personal snippets and are indicated with the :fa:`books` icon.